jimbateson/jamesbateson.co.uk/src/articles/considering-design-tokens.md

 ```

 2. ### Contextual tokens
-Where the bulk of styling will come from.
 Where and how global tokens should be used. 'primary', 'accent', etc. Change to alter multiple components in certain contexts.

 ```css
 /* Contextual tokens */